-First, the Agency Admin will need to go into their ‘Agency’ tab.
+First, the Agency Account will need to go into their ‘Agency’ tab.
 In ‘Your Agents’ table, there is a new column called ‘Override NPN’.

 How do my downline agents use the NPN Override?

-After the ‘Override NPN’ checkbox has been clicked by the Agency Admin, the Override Agent will see a new dropdown at the end of every application.
+After the ‘Override NPN’ checkbox has been clicked, every agent in your downline will see a new dropdown at the end of every application.
 This will contain a list of the Writing Agent's own NPN, along with the NPNs of any Override Agents you have selected.

-How do I restrict downline agents to using ONLY the Override NPN(s) that I select?
+How to restrict downline agents to using ONLY the Override NPN(s)

 How does NPN Overrides work with referrals?